dotnet/csharplang/proposals/records.md

 A record type contains two copying members:

 * A constructor taking a single argument of the record type.
-It is refered to as a "copy constructor".
+It is referred to as a "copy constructor".
 * A synthesized public parameterless virtual instance "clone" method with a compiler-reserved name

 The purpose of the copy constructor is to copy the state from the parameter to the new instance being